NickN-Eng/NickN-Eng.github.io/_posts/2025-03-10-engineering-llm-assistant.md

   - engineering
 ---

-**Topic:** This post explores creating a concrete engineering knowledge assistant using Large Language Models (LLMs).
-It compares OpenAI's Custom GPTs and Obsidian's AI Copilot in addressing technical questions about concrete design.
+> This post explores the feasibility of creating an AI assistant specialised in concrete engineering using Large Language Models (LLMs).
+It compares OpenAI's Custom GPTs and Obsidian's AI Copilot in answering technical questions about concrete design.

 In structural engineering, there is a vast amount of technical knowledge available to assist engineers, but there is too much to absorb.
 Solutions to many engineering challenges are well-documented, but finding them is often hindered by time constraints and limitations inherent in traditional keyword-based searches.